Radulov gives Stars series lead over Golden Knights | Sports-Games

 Alexander Radulov scored the overtime winner to give the Dallas Stars a 3-2 victory over the Vegas Golden Knights on Thursday night in Edmonton and a 2-1 lead in their Stanley Cup playoff series.
 Game 4 of the best-of-seven Western Conference final will be Saturday night, and the Stars will be looking to take command thanks to Radulov's heroics 31 seconds into extra time.

-Radulov took a cross-ice pass as he entered the offensive zone and ripped a shot off the far post for his eighth goal of the playoffs, and his second OT winner for a Dallas squad that's 3-0 in extra-time games.
-Goaltender Anton Khudobin was heroic in the Dallas net with a 38-save effort, and was especially strong right after the Golden Knights tied the clash 2-2 in a third period where Vegas held a 18-4 edge in shots.
+Radulov took a cross-ice pass as he entered the offensive zone and ripped a shot off the far post for his eighth goal of the playoffs, and his second OT winner for a Dallas squad that's 3-0 in extra-time games these playoffs.
+Goaltender Anton Khudobin was heroic in the Dallas net with a 38-save effort, and was especially strong right after the Golden Knights tied the clash 2-2 in a third period where Vegas held an 18-4 edge in shots.

 Just as it appeared neither team would break a scoreless deadlock before the second intermission, Stars defenseman Jamie Oleksiak opened the scoring with 16.7 seconds remaining in the second period.
-After blocking a shot in his own zone, the 6-7, 255-lb.
-Oleksiak was sprung on a breakaway that converted with a one-handed backhand.
-The goal snapped Dallas' scoreless streak at 157 minutes, 7 seconds, and was the first goal allowed by Vegas goalie Robin Lehner in 171 minutes, 27 seconds of action.
+After blocking a shot in his own zone, the 6-foot-7, 255-pound Oleksiak was sprung on a breakaway that converted with a one-handed backhand.
+The goal snapped Dallas' scoreless streak at 157 minutes, 7 seconds, and was the first goal allowed by Vegas goalie Robin Lehner in 171:27.

 The Golden Knights responded with a power-play goal 3:49 into the third period.
 Shortly after he rang a shot off the post during a two-man advantage, Shea Theodore found the mark with a long wrist shot while it was a five-on-four.
 However, Jamie Benn restored the Dallas lead four minutes later.
 Taking advantage of a neutral-zone turnover, Benn gained the puck and slipped a shot between Lehner's legs to make it 2-1.